prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 </div>
 </div>

-The greatness doesn’t stop at looks for the H400i, as its feature set it apart from all other Micro ATX case.
+The greatness doesn’t stop at looks for the H400i, as its features set it apart from all other Micro ATX case.
 The H400i is built for custom and AIO water cooling, includes superb cooling and noise reduction, and even comes with an RGB “CAM Powered Smart Device” fan controller for your stylish RGB setup.

 <div id="prodigy-m" class="featured-info-box">
 <span>Runner Up</span>